hphelion/documentation/commercial/commerical.services-dns-overview.md

 Based on OpenStack&reg; Designate, the HP Helion OpenStack DNS as a service project (DNSaaS) provides a Domain Name System (DNS) service for use by HP Helion OpenStack users.

-The DNS service offers users the ability to manage their domains and have DNS servers to serve DNS queries worldwide using geographically distributed DNS servers.
 DNSaaS includes a set of RESTful APIs for the display, creation, modification and deletion of DNS records.

 DNSaaS for OpenStack includes: